molgenis/molgenis-emx2/docs/molgenis/dev_fairdatapoint.md

   * fdp_Publisher
   * fdp_RightsStatement

-Uploading this template, including the ERN-CRANIO example, should result in the following `fdp_Metadata` endpoint when deployed at `localhost`.
+Uploading this template, including the ERN-FAKE example, should result in the following `fdp_Metadata` endpoint when deployed at `localhost`.
-Obviously, we strongly suggest removing or replacing this example when deploying any publicly accessible databases to avoid confusion with the actual ERN-CRANIO FDP.
+Obviously, we suggest removing or replacing this example when deploying to any publicly accessible databases.

 ```
 {